“If you could speed up time, you would see rocks continuously cycling from within the planet.”

 Like a well-oiled machine, rocks transform from igneous, sedimentary to metamorphic types.
 This process where rocks are created, altered, and formed again is the rock cycle.

 If you look at the Earth’s crust, it’s composed of 80% igneous, 15% metamorphic, and 5% sedimentary rocks.
-But 75% of land surface contains sedimentary rocks.
+But 75% of our land surface contains sedimentary rocks.

 Sedimentary rocks like shale, limestone, and sandstone form from pre-existing rocks.
 If you start with sand, mud or organic material, these sediment deposits get eroded and transported over time.